OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-09.md

 ## Luke 9:46

-An argument started among the disciples as to which of them would be the greatest.
+A dispute arose among the disciples as to which of them would be the greatest.

 ## Luke 9:47

-Jesus, knowing their thoughts, took a little child and had him stand beside Him.
+Jesus, aware of their thoughts, took a little child and had him stand beside Him.

 ## Luke 9:48